 Broad-glumed Brome -

-Cespitose perennials 55-130(-160) cm tall.
+This is adapted from the (McGregor et al. [eds.]
+1986).
+Flora of the Great Plains PLANTS: Cespitose perennials 55-130(-160) cm tall.
 Culms mostly glabrous, internodes usually 10 or more.
-Blades 10-30 cm long, 3.5-11(-13) mm wide, glabrous to scabrous or (rarely) sparsely appressed-pubescent; sheaths glabrous to densely retrorse-pilose; auricles present and conspicuous (unless broken off); ligules mostly less than 1.5 mm long, often pubescent.
-Panicle 10-24 cm long, open, the branches spreading to ascending, somewhat flexuous.
+LEAVES: Blades 10-30 cm long, 3.5-11(-13) mm wide, glabrous to scabrous or (rarely) sparsely appressed-pubescent; sheaths glabrous to densely retrorse-pilose; auricles present and conspicuous (unless broken off); ligules mostly less than 1.5 mm long, often pubescent.
+INFLORESCENCE: Panicle 10-24 cm long, open, the branches spreading to ascending, somewhat flexuous.
 Spikelets 5-10(-12)-flowered, 15-33 mm long, 4-9 mm wide.
 Glumes and lemmas usually hairy.
-First glume mostly 5-7 mm long, 1-nerved; second glume mostly 6.5-9 mm long, 3-nerved; lowest lemma 8.5-11 mm long, awned 1-5 mm; anthers 1.5-2.8 mm long (adapted from: Sutherland, 1986, in Flora of the Great Plains).
+First glume mostly 5-7 mm long, 1-nerved; second glume mostly 6.5-9 mm long, 3-nerved; lowest lemma 8.5-11 mm long, awned 1-5 mm; anthers 1.5-2.8 mm long.

 that distinguished it from other native, perennial bunchgrasses are (Lesica et al. 2012): Bromus latiglumis *Culms with 9-20 nodes, *Leaf sheaths with dense pilose hairs near the collar and throat, and *Auricles of 1-2.5 mm long on most of the lower leaves.
 Potential specimens should be reported and confirmed by one of our State Herbaria: University of Montana, Montana State University, or Montana State University-Billings